Games-of-Threads/TESTEX2-Emmely/README.md

 of his/her work thus self improving their own code.

 My reflection regarding point 10 is also that a daily interaction to review code also opens up for questions.
-Lets say that a programmer is in doubt of either requirements or the solution or implementation.
+Lets say that a programmer is in doubt of either Requirements or the solution or implementation.
-A daily interaction helps clarify requirements and technical implementation.
+A daily interaction helps clarify Requirements and technical implementation.
 In Agile we strive as much as possible for transparency and communication.